waldo1001/Waldo.Model.Tools/readme.md

 # Analyzing your

 ## The Magic
-in "The Magic" folder, you'll find the dll that my colleague created (I was only an "inspiration" at that point ;-)).
+in "The Magic" folder, you'll find the dll that my fellow nerd created (I was only useful as a "source of inspiration" ;-)).

 The use of the dll is free, but you have to request a license key in order to make it work.
 Place the license fee in "The Magic" folder, and you're good to go!